Am I a Highly Qualified (HQ) Teacher?

 Special Education teachers only need to be concerned with HQ status if they are delivering NCLB subject content to students.
 HQ status does not apply to a Special Ed teacher working in a consulting/collaborative role with a regular education subject teacher.

-If you are a teacher of record for an NCLB subject course for special education students you can demonstrate content knowldedge, and be deemed HQ by taking the appropriate PRAXIS test or by utilizing the Utah Special Education Multiple Subject Extended Framework.
+If you are a teacher of record for an NCLB subject course for special education students, other than secondary mathematics, you can demonstrate content knowldedge, and be deemed HQ by taking the appropriate PRAXIS test or by utilizing the Utah Special Education Multiple Subject Extended Framework.
 Click here for more information on the appropriate test and the framework.
 For special education teachers of secondary mathematics, you must hold the Special Education-Mathematics endorsement to be both state qualified and highly qualified in the position.
 Click here for endorsement requirements.

 You will need to contact your HR department or Special Education director in order to utilize the Multiple Subject Extended Framework.
 Please note that the Framework is only available to veteran teachers (licensed prior to July 1, 2009) and teachers already considered HQ in one subject area using the approved HQ methods for Secondary Content Areas (see above).